DavidVargasxyz/davidvargasxyz.github.io/content/linux/Linux Boot Process.md

 ### GRUB2 Bootloader

 - After the firmware phase has concluded, the
-- bootloader presents a menu with a list of bootable kernels available on the syste
+- Bootloader presents a menu with a list of bootable kernels available on the system
-- waits for a predefined amount of time before it times out and boots the default kernel.
+- Waits for a predefined amount of time before it times out and boots the default kernel.
 - You may want to interact with GRUB2 before the autoboot times out to boot with a non-default kernel, boot to a different target, or customize the kernel boot string.
 - Press a key before the timeout expires to interrupt the autoboot process and interact with GRUB2.
 - autoboot countdown default value is 5 seconds.

 ### Interacting with GRUB2

 - GRUB2 main menu shows a list of bootable kernels at the top.
-- edit a selected kernel menu entry by pressing an *e* or go to the grub\> command prompt by pressing a *c*.
+- Edit a selected kernel menu entry by pressing an *e* or go to the grub\> command prompt by pressing a *c*.

 edit mode,
-- GRUB2 loads the configuration for the selected kernel entry from the /boot/grub2/grub.cfg file in an editor,
+- GRUB2 loads the configuration for the selected kernel entry from the /boot/grub2/grub.cfg file in an editor
 - enables you to make a desired modification before booting the system.
 - you can boot the system into a less capable operating target by adding "rescue", "emergency", or "3" to the end of the line that begins with the keyword "linux",
-- Press Ctrl+x when done to boot.
+- Press `Ctrl+x` when done to boot.
 - one-time temporary change and it won't touch the *grub.cfg* file.
-- press ESC to discard the changes and return to the main menu.
+- press `ESC` to discard the changes and return to the main menu.
-- grub> command prompt appears when you press Ctrl+c while in the edit window
+- `grub>` command prompt appears when you press `Ctrl+c` while in the edit window
-- or a *c* from the main menu.
+- or a `c` from the main menu.
 - command mode: execute debugging, recovery, etc.
 - view available commands by pressing the TAB key.

 ### GRUB2 Commands

 #### Understanding GRUB2 Configuration Files

-/boot/grub2/grub.cfg
+**/boot/grub2/grub.cfg**
 - Referenced at boot time.
 - Generated automatically when a new kernel is installed or upgraded
 - not advisable to modify it directly, as your changes will be overwritten.
 The